-It is not surprising, given Protestants' leadership in social reform, that a newcomer who was "strongly Methodist"53 denounced "a serious state of immorality existing amongst the larger children attending the Mission City School" (#25).
+It is not surprising, given Protestant leadership in social reform, that a newcomer who was "strongly Methodist"52 denounced "a serious state of immorality existing amongst the larger children attending the Mission City School" (#25).
 He described their talk: "A few days since two little girls about seven or nine years of age in one of their jargons with the bigger girls, the bigger girls told them that they would take their pants off and lay them across their nee [sic] and slap their Lasses.
 They replied if you did we would tell or [sic] Ma out she would come and tell the teacher.
-They replied we would take her pants off too and slap her Lass."54

-The male teacher at Hope (#30) attempted to turn concern over body talk to his advantage.
-He deflected the gossip that he was "very badly addicted to the drinking habit & sadly neglects the school rules in different ways" by blaming his failings, including the extensive use of physical force, on students' "gross immorality &...obscene language" while he was out of the classroom.55 Although both sexes were involved, it was girls' graphic language ("skunk piss," "swing your didlie") and their imitation of the sexual act ("she was making a ring with one finger and thumb and running her other finger through, saying this is [a boy student's] pussy and this is mine") that he considered absolved him of blame.56
+They replied we would take her pants off too and slap her Lass."53 habit & sadly neglects the school rules in different ways" by blaming his failings, including the extensive use of physical force, on students' "gross immorality &... obscene language" while he was out of the classroom.54 Although both sexes were involved, it was girls' body talk ("skunk piss," "swing your didlie") and their imitation of the sexual act ("she was making a ring with one finger and thumb and running her other finger through, saying this is [a boy student's] pussy and this is mine") that he considered absolved him of blame.55